Carla S - Jan 05 2021

 Balance bikes are safer than bikes with training wheels and help kids transition faster to regular bikes.
 Recommended for kids ages 18 months to 5 years old, balance bikes will get your child started early.

 All Things For Kids has a variety of balance bikes available in four colors.
 They’re made of lightweight material and are easy for kids to use.
-Plus, each balance bike purchase includes a bell and helmet for utmost safety.
+Plus, each balance bike purchase includes a bell.
 Find your child’s balance bike today!